ShiJbey/Plants-vs-Zombies-Racket/README.md

 2. Clone or Download this repo and double-click the "Plants vs Zombies.rkt" file
 3. Click the "Run" button when the file loads into DrRacket

-Below is a screenshot of the game running:
 ![pvz-screenshot](./game-screenshot.PNG)